 5. Simple Changes Can Yield Big Results

-There is no doubt that the disorder can have negative effects on patients as well as those around them.
-However, there are plenty of facts about autism that give hope to those seeking to overcome the condition and build the life they want in spite of it.
+There is no doubt that having autism can have negative effects on the individual with the disorder as well as those around them.
+Fortunately, there is much to be optimistic about and facts about autism that can give hope to those seeking to overcome the condition and build the life they want in spite of it.